 A Cooperative Relationship and Ongoing Threats

 Nighttime offers a fascinating spectacle as Darwin’s finches and iguanas engage in cooperative behaviour.
 The iguanas stretch their bodies, allowing the finches to remove ticks, thus forming a mutually beneficial relationship.
-However, the survival of marine iguanas is under constant threat.
+However, the survival of this species is under constant threat.
 Human activities, including the presence of feral cats and dogs, pose a significant danger to their population.
-Tragically, humans, sometimes driven by sport, harm and even kill these remarkable creatures.
 Moreover, the marine iguanas face additional challenges due to their constant interaction with the marine environment.
 Many of them become entangled in fishing nets, causing harm and even death.
 The accumulation of plastic debris on the beaches also poses a grave danger to their well-being.

 The marine iguanas hold a special place in the realm of scientific research.
 These reptiles have become a phenomenal laboratory for scientists to study the process of speciation.
 With seven distinct subspecies spread across remote territories, marine iguanas can still reproduce with each other, shedding light on the intricacies of evolution and adaptation.